 –Theater– Show at Ensemble Stage, Performing Arts Series at Appalachian State University, or Lees McRae Summer Theatre

-–Camp Coffee– A local coffee shop and roastery in Blowing Rock.
-Coffee roasting is done in a space where you can watch.
-Boone is also home to several coffee shops- ask a local for a recommendation!
+–Local coffee– Bald Guy Brew or Camp Coffee are two local coffee shops and roasteries in Blowing Rock.
+Boone is also home to several locally-owned and corporate coffee shops- ask a local for a recommendation!

 –Galleries– make your own self-guided tour, there are so many to see in Blowing Rock, Boone, Foscoe, and Banner Elk.